marisolpalmero/draft-ietf-davis-generalized-capability-principles/draft-davis-ivy-generalized-capability-principles-latest.md

 This draft introduces such a framework by building on the refinement logic of [ITU-T G.7711]  ([ONF TR-512]) in general and especially the **specification pattern** structures of ITU-T G.7711 Annex G (ONF TR‑512.7) which provides a means of expressing bounded capability envelopes through a formal refinement of generic model elements.
 This also provides grounding in the recursive occurrence model informed by the component–system pattern [ITU-T G.7711]  ([ONF TR-512.A.2] and modeling boundaries approach [mobo].
 This document leverages the foundations laid by [ITU-T G.7711]  ([ONF TR-512]).

 The same expression challenges appear in statements of intent.
 The process of formulating intent through negotiation and resultant gradual refinement has a similar feel to the degrees of narrowing of the specification.

+#Specification in terms of the Model
+The specification of capability should be presented in terms of the terminology of the problem space and hence in terms of the appropriate model.
+The challenge is determining which model is the "appropriate" model.

+An area of the problem space can be described in different ways depending upon what the intention of the model is.
+There are many ways of representing a semantic space/

+Prior to embarking on evaluation of specification of capability, it is important to consider the specific model and how it is structured.

+- Focus: Semantic area covered at centre and periphery
+- Specialization: Specific detailed focus on an area with rich structure, e.g., PCE, problem analysis, etc.
+- Granularity: the “size” of the semantic units (including the depth of recursion of fractal representations)
+- Phase: The positioning of the semantic boundaries
+- Richness: The detailed coverage within a semantic unit
+- Fidelity: Precision v approximation
+- Abstraction: Closeness to actual detail
+- Maturity: Lifecycle development stage.
+How stable the model is likely to be.
+This is primarily about semantics, but also covers syntax.
+- Omission: Gaps and missing parts

 #Generalized Modeling via Component–System–Specification Refinement